gopalasubramanium/hdd-power-manager/README.md

 ### Step-by-Step Walkthrough

 1. **Update Repositories**: The script begins by updating the local repository list to ensure you have the latest package sources.
-2. **Install `hdparm`**:
+2. **Drive Detection and Selection**:
+   - Detects all connected hard drives and prompts the user to select specific drives or choose to configure all drives.
+3. **Install and Configure `hdparm` (if needed)**:
-   - Installs `hdparm` and attempts to configure it to manage hard drive power settings.
+   - Installs `hdparm` and configures each selected drive to manage hard drive power settings.
-   - If the drive supports `hdparm`, it configures a spin-down time and enables write caching.
-3. **Install `hd-idle`** (if `hdparm` fails):
+   - If `hdparm` is not compatible, it proceeds to install `hd-idle`.
+4. **Install and Configure `hd-idle` (as an alternative)**:
-   - Removes `hdparm`, installs `hd-idle`, and configures it to spin down the drive every 10 minutes.
+   - Removes `hdparm` if it was installed by this script, installs `hd-idle`, and configures each selected drive to spin down every 10 minutes.
-4. **Install `sdparm`** (as a last resort):
+5. **Install and Configure `sdparm` (last resort)**:
-   - If both `hdparm` and `hd-idle` are incompatible, `sdparm` is installed, and a cron job is set up to spin down the drive hourly.
+   - If both `hdparm` and `hd-idle` are incompatible, `sdparm` is installed and a cron job is set up to spin down each selected drive hourly.

-### Rollback Mechanism
+6. **Rollback Mechanism**:

-If the script exits unexpectedly, it rolls back all installed packages and configurations, ensuring no unwanted settings or software remain.
+   - If the script exits unexpectedly, it removes only the packages it installed, preserving any pre-existing configurations and software.

 ## 🔄 Customization Options